sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 immediately recognize the libraries you've imported.
-If this happens, you can either close and re-open the project, or, on the right side of the screen, open the Gradle Tab and click the "Refresh" symbol for "Reload all Gradle Projects".
+If this happens, you can either close and re-open the project, or, on the right side of the screen, open the Gradle Tab and click the "Refresh" symbol for "Reload all Gradle Projects."

 ![Showing the location of "Reload all Gradle Projects" button](../images/demo/reload_gradle.png)